How to replace windows: Double-hung

 If your house was built before about 1940, you’ll likely have double-hung windows with sash weights and cords like the ones shown in this article.
 Newer double-hungs may have springs or jamb liners instead, but once these are removed, the installation process is the same.

 It helps to understand the part of the window.

 How to measure for replacement windows

-You can replace a drafty old window in just a few hours, but first you have to get accurate measurements to order the new one.
+You can replace windows in just a few hours each, but first you have to get accurate measurements to order the new ones.
 It’s easy to measure the rough opening width and height once you remove the wood trim.
 But many DIYers make the mistake of not getting a precise depth measurement.
 If the window frame doesn’t sit flush with the wall, you’ll have to plane and sand the window frame or thicken the jamb depth with furring strips.
-That turns a relatively easy job into an allday affair.
+That turns a relatively easy job into an all day affair.
 So take your time and use a ruler to get the right depth.
 Next, measure the rough opening.
 Finish by measuring the outer dimensions of the old window frame.